 Mix these ingredients until smooth but not too watery – you can add more water if needed to get a smooth consistency.

 This article was posted on Saturday, February 5th, 2011 at 11:36 pm and is filed under Christmas, Christmas Cookies, Cookies, Cooking, Cooking with Kids, Customs and Traditions, Desserts, Domestic Life, Parenting, Recipes of the World, Sugar Cookies, Sugar Cookies made with Whole Wheat Flour, Whole Wheat Sugar Cookies.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply